We’ve always been agile

 I have not yet met a successful project manager who used PRINCE2 or PMBOK as described in the manual.
 All successful projects were created by people who, although with a roadmap in mind, were experimenting step by step towards the finish.
 All of the lengthy and time consuming documents and reports they delivered were because they had to be delivered by the quality departments, the project management offices and other joy robbing organisational entities.
 It gave the management the apparent but false illusion of control.

 Culture is a swamp with a solid foundation.
-You can’twasdrown in it, but you can’twasget out.
+You can’tdrown in it, but you can’tget out.
 Now that agile is commonplace, we once again see the same need for control.
 Look at a framework like SAFe, the amount of roles and structures that are there.
 Not to mention the endless stream of updates.
 I’m wondering what is driving the change here.
 That while one of the principles of agile working is to maximize the amount of work that is not done.
 By the way, the latter is something project managers have always done anyway.
-Nothing actually changed, good project managers have always been agile, because it’tain’tthe only way to achieve something.
+Nothing actually changed, good project managers have always been agile, because it’s the only way to achieve something.